-As Puentes establishes, the prosecutor needs a good reason to add new charges after the defendant wins his appeal.
-Without such reasons, the defendant cannot be punished for exercising the right to appeal.
+As Puentes establishes, the prosecutor needs a good reason to add new charges or reinstate previously dismissed charges after the defendant wins his appeal.
+Without such reasons, the prosecutor will not have carried their burden to dispel the presumption of vindictiveness, and so the defendant cannot be punished for exercising the right to appeal.